Learning collision operators from plasma phase space data using differentiable simulators: Introduction

 In this work, we propose a general-purpose framework to learn collision operators from phase space data (in this paper, obtained from kinetic numerical simulations) by rewriting the problem as an optimization task, which we tackle using a differentiable kinetic simulator and gradient-based minimization methods.
 The simulator evolves phase space distributions using a differentiable FP solver, where the advection and diffusion tensors are learned from data.
 By making use solely of phase space data, we greatly reduce the memory requirements associated with storing particle tracks.
-Furthermore, the differentiable simulator allows us to extract operators that accurately capture the long-term dynamics without prior knowledge of the involved time-scales.
+Furthermore, the differentiable simulator allows us to extract operators that accurately capture the long-term dynamics without prior knowledge of the involved time scales.
 The technique is general and can be used with other sets of phase space information, e.g., from experimental~\citep{bergeson2025experimental} or observational~\citep{camporeale2022data} data, and the simulator can be extended to include different collision operator forms, external fields, or other options deemed relevant for the problem under study.

-As a first test case, we use these tools to extract the collision operator for an electromagnetic Particle-in-Cell (PIC) code~\citep{birdsall2018plasma}, which evolves the self-consistent fields of finite-size particles, and compare the results against theory derived by~\citet{langdon1970nonphysical} and \cite{langdon1970theory}, and against coefficients derived from particle tracks.
-This is a good test bench since theoretical predictions assume that a FP-type collision operator correctly captures the dynamics.
-We note that the collision operator is not being explicitly solved by the algorithm, and is instead a consequence of the self-consistent interactions between the particles and the generated fields in a regime where small-angle scattering events are expected to dominate.
+As a first test case, we use these tools to extract the collision operator for an electromagnetic Particle-in-Cell (PIC) code~\citep{birdsall2018plasma}, which evolves the self-consistent fields of finite-size particles, and compare the results against theory originally proposed by~\cite{langdon1970nonphysical} and \cite{langdon1970theory}, and against coefficients derived from particle tracks.
+This is a good test bench since theoretical predictions assume that a FP-type collision operator correctly captures the self-consistent collisional dynamics of the PIC algorithm.
+We note that the collision operator we aim to extract is not explicitly solved by the PIC algorithm, e.g., via a Monte-Carlo module \citep{takizuka1977binary} or a grid-based Langevin operator~\citep{manheimer1997langevin}.
+The learned operator is instead a consequence of the self-consistent interactions between the finite-size particles and the generated fields in a regime where small-angle scattering events are expected to dominate.